rl-institut/multi-vector-simulator/docs/Model_Equations.rst

 #################

 The NDS3 Bus is an example of a bus, which does not serve both as in- and output of a storage system.
+Instead, the thermal storage is charged from the NDS3 bus, but discharges into the heat bus.

 .. math::
         E_{stc}(t) - E_{tes}(t) - E_{ex}(t) = 0